lachlan-waugh/6441/slides/content/week02.md

 {{% section %}}

-### NIST password guidelines
-* Length > Complexity.
-* Eliminate Periodic Resets.
-* Enable “Show Password While Typing”
-* Allow Password “Paste-In”
-* Use Breached Password Protection.
-* Don't Use “Password Hints”
-* Limit Password Attempts.
-* Use Multi-Factor Authentication.

----

-### What is the most insecure part of
+### what is the most insecure part of
 * a system (e.g. a bank or banking app)?
 * password authentication (think outside the box)

+---

+### what is the CIA triad?

+* CDont hack me pls
+* Idk
+* A

+---

+### what is the general anatomy of an attack

+1.
+2.
+3.
+4.
+5.

+---

+### what is security by design

+* what is shifting security left?
+* why is this important/beneficial
+* proactive good, reactive bad?

+---

+### what are type I and II errors?

+this slide is intentionally blank

 {{% /section %}}